January 18-27, 2019

 Click here to purchase tickets via Eventbrite

 This symposium is organized by DesignTO, with external juror Elise Hodson.
-Funding is generously provided by George Brown College School of Design and Haworth, with association partner Interior Designers of Canada.
+Funding is generously provided by George Brown College School of Design and Haworth, with association partner Interior Designers of Canada and media partner Azure Magazine.

 Yoel Berznoger, D.A.R.
 Projects (Mauricio Navarro, Jenny Boucher), Department of Unusual Certainties (Christopher Pandolfi, Sam McGarva), Wendy W Fok, Tom Morin, Radical Norms (Angelika Seeschaaf Veres, Daniel Daam-Rossi, Koby Barhad), Juan Saavedra, Chloe Waretini, Mason White, Shihan Zhang